 And they’re not playing.
 There is talk of Medicare mandating providers to use CDS by 2020 or be penalized.

 It’s not all doom and gloom, however.
-First of all, there is no actual deadline yet for CDS implementation—although 2020 is the rumored date.
-This means that you have plenty of time to get ready for it.
+First of all, there is still some time before the deadline kicks in.
+This means that you have some time to get ready for it.
 In fact, this is a great opportunity to get a leg up on the competition and give yourself and your imaging facility a few great benefits.